Camio1945/huava/README.en.md

 7. Use [google-java-format](https://plugins.jetbrains.com/plugin/8527-google-java-format) to format the code, in order to keep the code style consistent.

 8. Write unit tests for as many codes as possible.

-9. Use English comments and documentation.
-(Intend to practice English for non-native English speakers.)

 ---